- Military Life Cycle

 - Excessive fear and worry

 - Loss of appetite

 It is important not to blame yourself or a family member for experiencing combat stress.
 It has nothing to do with weakness or a character flaw.
 Like an overused muscle, the brain simply needs to heal from too much exposure to trauma and stress.
 Here are a few steps you can take to recover:

 - Attend to your health.
 Stress can be an important signal that we are overextending our bodies.
 It is important to stop and attend to the body’s needs by eating right, exercising and getting adequate rest.

 - Rest.
 The National Sleep Foundation suggests that adults need seven to nine hours of sleep a night.
 Sleep restores the body and can protect you from the negative consequences of too much stress.

 - Practice relaxation techniques.
 You can decrease stress and build resilience by learning how to relax and pay attention to positive things.
-Do things during the day that you enjoy – listen to music, take a walk, remind yourself of things you are grateful for, and use your sense of humor.
+Do things during the day that you enjoy.
+Listen to music, take a walk, remind yourself of things you are grateful for and use your sense of humor.
 Simple breathing exercises can also release stress by relaxing the central nervous system.
-Check out these Department of Defense recommended wellness apps, and resilience tools.
+Check out these Defense Department-recommended wellness apps and resilience tools.
 These mobile applications are free and for iOS and/or Android devices.

 Combat stress or PTSD?

-Combat stress usually happens for brief periods of time and is considered a natural reaction to the traumatic events that service members experience.
-Symptoms often disappear after a service member is home for a few months, or even weeks.
+Combat stress usually happens for brief periods and is considered a natural reaction to the traumatic events that service members experience.
+Symptoms often disappear after a service member is home for a few months or even weeks.